-The lighthouse was established in 1825 by Robert Stevenson.
+The lighthouse was established in 1825 and designed by Robert Stevenson.

-Although it is only a short crossing from Portnahaven, there are strong tides.
+Although it is only a short crossing from Portnahaven, strong tides exist.
 In Martha Robertson’s book A Quiet Life, memoirs of being a lighthouse keeper’s daughter, Martha recalls rowing to and from the island:

 In 1978 the lighthouse was converted to electric operation, and an array of sealed beam lights were installed.